gauravdotiyal/LessonPlanner/README.md

 3. Log in using your credentials- Demo credentials are shown in login page

-4. Create a lesson plan by providing the following information: Fill these details properly with good keywords so ai will generate it properly
+4. Create a lesson plan by providing the following information: Fill these details properly with good keywords so ai will generate it properly for example:
-   - Topic
+   - Topic : Write the name of Main Topic.
+Ex: Gravitation
-   - Date
+   - Date : Write date on which you are gonna teach the topic.
+Ex: 10/12/2024
-   - Subject
+   - Subject : Write Subject Name Ex: Physics
-   - Grade Level
+   - Grade Level : Write Grade you are gonna teach.
+Ex: 10
-   - Main Concept
+   - Main Concept : Write the concept name you are going to teach.
-   - Subtopics
+   - Subtopics : Write the input subtopics related to you topic.
-   - Materials
+   - Materials: Write Ex : "What are the materials neededed for Study Gravitation"
-   - Learning Objectives
+   - Learning Objectives: Write Ex:  "What are objectives of learning Gravitation"
-   - Lesson Outline
+   - Lesson Outline: Write Ex : "What is lesson outline of Learning Gravitation"
-   - Notes
+   - Notes : Write Ex: "Notes and Assignment for Gravitation"

 5. For the lesson outline, use the following format for better organization in the downloaded version:
 ```javascript